Gian-Michele-Cherchi/ml-gle/README.md

 ```
 python src/run_train.py --multirun train=train_conf train.mode=1,2,3,...
 ```
-This launches jobs which are run sequentially, but multiprocessing can be exploited with joblib lanucher [JobLib Launcher](https://hydra.cc/docs/plugins/joblib_launcher/), decreasing sensibly the training computational cost.
+This launches jobs which are run sequentially, but CPU multiprocessing could be exploited with joblib lanucher [JobLib Launcher](https://hydra.cc/docs/plugins/joblib_launcher/), although further tests implementing this option were not performed.

 ## Generate effective polymer dynamics with the GLE